Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 - Timestamps
 - Nonce fingerprints or redacted nonce markers
 - Encrypted key backup status and fingerprints
+- Encrypted backup metadata
+- Diagnostic evidence paths
+- Attacker artifact paths
+- Nepal time display strings
 - `[REDACTED]` markers

 `[REDACTED]` means sensitive material may exist internally for protocol operation, but it is intentionally hidden from GUI output, logs, reports, Debug formatting, README examples, and cloud metadata sync.

+Neon may store `encrypted_key_blob` and `encryption_nonce` in the `encrypted_keys` table for encrypted backup.
+These bytes are not displayed in GUI/report text and are not decrypted by the cloud.
+Recovery is local-only and requires the operator's local `AIACS_MASTER_KEY`.

 ---